codelovercc/ConfigCrypter/README.md

 `openssl req -new -x509 -nodes -sha1 -days 365 -key private.key > public.cer`

 `openssl pkcs12 -export -in public.cer -inkey private.key -out cert.pfx`

+If there an error on MacOS when creating X509Certificate2, you need to add a password in your cert file, and use below commands to generate a certificate. first command will generate private key and pem cert, you need to enter the password of private key. second command will convert cert from pem to pfx, also you need to enter the password of private key and enter the new password of pfx certificate. see also https://github.com/dotnet/runtime/issues/18254#issuecomment-254602462 and https://github.com/dotnet/runtime/issues/23635

+`openssl req -x509 -newkey rsa:4096 -keyout testkey.pem -out testcert.pem`
+`openssl pkcs12 -export -out badfinal.pfx -inkey testkey.pem -in testcert.pem`